 Your photographer should require a signed contract.
 If they do not, RUN!
 Professional contracts protect both the photographer and the client, outline expectations for the session, and clarify resulting products or ordering procedures.
 Most seniors are minors at the time of their session and without a contract and model release, it’s inappropriate and in some cases, illegal to take their portraits.
 Also, read the contents of the contract.
 Signing a document blindly has led to many misunderstandings on the client’s part.
 By all means, if you have questions, ask.
 Your photographer should be gracious and willing to help.

 Don’t dally.
 Once a photographer provides you with open dates or a quote, complete the booking before your date is no longer available.
 I book on a first come, first serve basis and like many photographers, I run this show solo.
 Prompt responses are greatly appreciated, even if you decide not to book.

 Your photographer should provide you with session details and instructions on how to prepare.
 Both you and your senior should review preparation materials several weeks prior to your session, not the day before.
 Showing up unprepared can cost you valuable photography time and affect your portrait results.

 My honest pet peeves: Not steaming/ironing clothing, no lip color for ladies (results in a washed-out appearance), and not wearing proper undergarments. 🙂

-If your session is scheduled outdoors, you’re at the mercy of the weather.
+My sessions are scheduled outdoors and we’re at the mercy of the weather.
 Although it’s incredibly frustrating to have to reschedule, please be kind, especially if the projected forecast turns out to be wrong.
 I promise your photographer REALLY wants to shoot your session as scheduled and it’s much more inconvenient (and costly) for the photographer on a tight schedule than it usually is for the client.
 We rely on imperfect forecasts and making a call can be extremely difficult.
 It’s possible your session time may have to be moved up if it’s overcast, so be willing to be flexible if at all possible.
 I promise we truly want the best conditions for your session and final portraits!